-Type of Benefit What can be permissible (subject to 3.3) without What may be permissible (subject to 3.3) with What cannot be accepted? notification or approval? notification and approval?
+Type of What can be permissible What may be permissible What cannot be Benefit (subject to 3.3) without (subject to 3.3) with accepted? notification or approval? notification and approval?
 Gifts Small promotional items Gifts of nominal value (<£50/€50) unless to/from a public official Gifts > £50/€50 Gift of any value to/from a public official or otherwise associated with a public body Cash or cash equivalents Anything that might be considered 'lavish' or excessive Hospitality Hospitality < £100/€100 (unless accepted or provided on a regular basis, in which case a lower notification threshold value of £50/€50 applies) Hospitality > £100/€100 Hospitality > £50/€50 where accepted/provided on a regular basis Hospitality < £100/€100 from a public official Anything that might be considered 'lavish' or excessive